Suicide Prevention

 Applied Suicide Intervention Skills Training (ASIST)

-• A 16-hour in-person training for anyone 16 or older, regardless of prior experience, who wants to be able to provide suicide first aid.
-Shown by major studies to significantly reduce suicidality, the ASIST model teaches effective intervention skills while helping to build suicide prevention networks in the community.
+• A 16-hour in-person training for anyone 16 or older who wants to provide suicide first aid.
+Major studies show ASIST can significantly reduce suicidality by teaching effective intervention skills and helping build suicide prevention networks in the community.

 Suicide Procedures

-• House Bill 381 now states that trustees of a school district shall establish policies, procedures, or plans related to suicide prevention and response.
-It is critical to train staff on these protocols so staff know how to handle a situation appropriately and aligned with district procedures.
+• House Bill 381 requires school district trustees to establish policies, procedures, or plans related to suicide prevention and response.
+Staff training on these protocols is essential so responses are appropriate and aligned with district procedures.

 What’s Next

-Implementing any protocol requires adequate supervision and licensure of staff.
-Simply being exposed to a document does not mean someone is adequately trained to facilitate the implementation of a suicide protocol.
+Implementing any protocol requires adequate supervision and appropriately licensed staff.
+Simply being exposed to a document does not mean someone is adequately trained to implement a suicide protocol.

-Once your school has completed training with staff on how to identify a child who may be struggling, you may be wondering what to do next.
-Most schools determine that the next step is to develop some formal processes or protocols for how the building will effectively and efficiently respond to a concern for a child’s mental wellness.
-Some common questions that arise include:
+Once your school has completed training with staff on how to identify a child who may be struggling, the next step is often to develop formal processes or protocols for how the building will effectively and efficiently respond to concerns about a child’s mental wellness.
+Common questions include:

 • Once we identify a child might be struggling, who do we send them to?

-• What if our school doesn’t have a Comprehensive School and Community Treatment (CSCT) or other mental health professional in the building?
+• What if our school does not have Comprehensive School and Community Treatment (CSCT) or another mental health professional in the building?

-• What if our community doesn’t have professional mental health services?
+• What if our community does not have professional mental health services?

-• Who in our building is trained and ready to assess the suicidal risk of a child?
+• Who in our building is trained and ready to assess a child’s suicidal risk?

-• What if a child is in need of follow-up support?
+• What if a child needs follow-up support?

 • Who has the conversation with parents?

-These questions are important for schools to answer to feel confident they are doing the best they can to support children who may be suicidal.
+Answering these questions helps schools feel confident that they are doing the best they can to support children who may be suicidal.

 Resources

-• On Suicide (Montana CAST-S 2017) was developed by Dr. Scott Polland and Dr. Donna Polland in a collaboration between the Big Sky Regional Council and NAMI Montana to support Montana school communities in meeting the requirements of Montana's state legislation statutes HB 381 (2017) and HB 374 (2015).
+• Developed by Dr. Scott Poland and Dr. Donna Poland in collaboration with the Big Sky Regional Council and NAMI Montana to help school communities meet the requirements of Montana statutes HB 381 (2017) and HB 374 (2015).

-• This document was created by the Mississippi Bend Area Education Agency in Bettendorf Iowa and includes a step by step guide for administrators in dealing with the Response and Recovery stages of a student death.
+• Created by the Mississippi Bend Area Education Agency in Bettendorf, Iowa; provides a step‑by‑step guide for administrators on response and recovery after a student death.

 Peace Protocol